GINNOV/generative_agents/GA/README.md

 During experiments, generated policies and embedding features are saved in `./environment/fribtebd_server/storage/public`.
 The number of policies will affect the token consumption of the experiment.

 The implementation of **MindWandering** is in the branch of `mindwandering` of the forked repo.

-note: I don't know what I am doing.
-I enjoy this type of project and I decided to face palm myself with the unknown, learn something and share what I figure out.
-If you have advices, share away.
-Good luck.